 Credit Neil Gandhi.

-You may be familiar with Wanderlust from their international series of yoga and mindfulness festivals,and now you can experience all the best elements of the festival in Austin.
-Sign up ahead of time or drop in to this trendy studio (with two Austin locations) for heated and unheated vinyasa classes, workshops, rooftop yoga and other events.
+Formerly known as Wanderlust Yoga Austin, drop into the trendy YTX studio (with two Austin locations) for heated and unheated vinyasa classes, workshops, rooftop yoga and other events.
 Then round out your practice with something sweet (and healthy) from Blenders and Bowls or a little retail therapy at the in-studio shop.

 Practice alongside locals in West Austin at the intimate and calming Wild Heart Yoga.
 This stunning space offers heated indoor classes and a covered deck for practitioners to enjoy.
 Build a foundation for your practice at a beginner-friendly Foundation class, start your day with a 30 minute Vin/Yin session, balance Pilates with yoga at a Yoga Sculpt class or build the heat in an all-levels vinyasa class.